 Capodimonte Museum exterior with palm trees and pathway in Naples, Italy.

-Visit one of the largest and richest museums in Italy, Museo di Capodimonte, housed within Palazzo di Capodimonte, initially built as a hunting lodge for Charles VII of Bourbon.
-With hassle-free reserved entry, access to a vast collection of treasured paintings, sculptures, porcelain, and decorative arts has never been easier.
-Spread across three floors and 160 rooms, over here one can find works by legendary artists the likes of Giovanni Bellini, Colantonio, Artemisia Gentileschi, Jusepe de Ribera, Luca Giordano, Mattia Preti, Francesco Solimena, and Van Dyck to name a few.
+Located in Naples within Palazzo di Capodimonte—originally constructed as a hunting lodge for Charles VII of Bourbon—the Museo di Capodimonte stands out as one of Italy's largest and most opulent museums.
+With its hassle-free reserved entry, the museum offers smooth access to an extensive array of paintings, sculptures, porcelain, and decorative arts.
+Spanning three floors across 160 rooms, visitors can marvel at creations by renowned artists including Giovanni Bellini, Colantonio, Artemisia Gentileschi, Jusepe de Ribera, Luca Giordano, Mattia Preti, Francesco Solimena, and Van Dyck.

 Courtyard of Capodimonte Museum with palm trees and historic building in Naples, Italy.